Fer-front/creditas-challenge/machine-learning-engineering/README.md

 ### How to deliver your solution
 Create a private GitHub repository and grant access to the user `challenge-dadinho`.
 Please also reply to the original email with the link to this page informing you submitted your solution.

+### How to start
+Download this folder, and, inside your local copy, run the following command:
+`(cd credit-analyzer; docker-compose up)`

 ## Hints about us